Narbhakshi/Simple-Rest-Agent/README.md

 # Simple Rest Agent

 This is a simple project to serve simple needs.
-Sometimes installation of new softwares/access of open internet is restriced on many machines we need to work on.
+Sometimes installation of new software/access of open internet is restricted on many machines we need to work on.
 This project aims to cater those audience.

 ## Features it offers: